fastforwardlabs/blog_deprecated/_newsletters/2018-04-12-subscribers.md

 slug: 2018-04-12-subscribers
 ---

 Hello!
-In this week's newsletter, we discuss new advancements in deep probabilistic programming and a machine learning patent that has earned itself an unfortunate recognition.
+In this week's newsletter, we discuss new advancements in deep probabilistic programming and a machine learning patent that has earned itself unfortunate recognition.

 ---